Reborn-Rulz/fake_data_generator/README.md

 2. Install VSCode.

-3. Install Anaconda3 (Install Faker).
+3. Install Anaconda3 (prompt to Install Faker).

 4. Install Faker in Desktop by running this command <pip3 install Faker> on Powershell.